2024 Solar Incentives Guide for East Bridgewater, MA - Tax Credits & Rebates

 EcoWatch's East Bridgewater, MA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local East Bridgewater solar installer, can help you learn more about what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your solar system, or any local East Bridgewater solar installer, can help you learn what incentives you might want to apply for.

-The recently passed Inflation Reduction Act includes provisions for several incentives that reward homeowners for making eco-friendly upgrades.
-Some incentives include tax credits and rebates for installing new electric appliances.
+The new Inflation Reduction Act introduces several incentives meant to reward homeowners for making eco-friendly upgrades.
+Some of these incentives include rebates and tax credits for installing new electric appliances.
 You can find more details about these incentives here.

-Many solar incentives apply to a property located within the United States that you own; most secondary residences will fall into this category.
-Other solar incentives may be available for commercial properties, depending on the specifics.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall into this category.
+There may be other solar incentives available for commercial properties, depending on the specifics.
+We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.